Planning a Visit

-Coming with friends or bringing the kids for the day this fall?
+Coming with friends or bringing the kids for the day this winter?
 Consider these: hiking at Swallow Falls State Park to see all three waterfalls (beautiful in every season, especially when covered in snow), skiing, boarding and snow tubing (kids must be 5 to tube) at Wisp and indoor fun at Deep Creek Fun Zone (formerly Smiley's...new laser tag!), Funland and Fun Unlimited!

 More Than Just A Day

 Deep Creek has everything from a tiny cabin village to yurts in a forest, and of course plenty of hotel-like options, too.
 Here are some overnight accommodation ideas for visitors of any size and any adventure level…

 Lake Pointe Inn B&B – lakefront, breakfast and treats…I also hear they do sunset boat rides (in summer)

 Lakestar Lodge – another lakefront option right in the heart of McHenry at the northernmost part of the lake